KiwiSaver is a national and voluntary retirement investment scheme for New Zealanders

 Crucially, not making an active choice about which KiwiSaver Scheme you use could cost you hundreds of thousands of dollars before you reach retirement in higher fees, underperformance, or both.
 While there are no guarantees about future performance, choosing your own provider ensures you can make the most of KiwiSaver by investing in a scheme which:

 - Has low fees

 - Is well-invested

-- Is invested ethically and responsibly
+- Invests ethically and responsibly

-As we’re not a fund manager and aren’t owned by a KiwiSaver provider (unlike some financial advice firms!) we work with a variety of KiwiSaver Schemes and can compare the performance of nearly all of them.
+As we’re not a fund manager and aren’t owned by a KiwiSaver provider (unlike some financial advice firms!) we work with a variety of KiwiSaver providers and can compare the performance of nearly all of them.
 This means that we can check your existing investment without bias and, depending on your personal circumstances, can find an alternative that suits you.

 Strict withdrawal criteria mean that your KiwiSaver investment will generally be inaccessible until:

 - You're eligible for New Zealand Superannuation, or